On this page

 - as a recognition of specialised practical experience, when released as a result of an traineeship process

 Funding for traineeship and apprenticeship programmes provided within the legal framework is ensured by a special budgetary fund of social insurance and paid by the National Employment Agency.
 Funding form European funds, namely the Youth Employment Initiative and the European Social Fund is also available for traineeship and apprenticeship.

-Starting in 2017, the National Employment Agency have been funded by the European Social Fund, Operation Programme Human Capital, for traineeship and apprenticeship projects to support with the legal subsidies, of about 780/month, each apprentice or trainee of any interested employer.
+Starting in 2017, the National Employment Agency have been funded by the European Social Fund through the Operation Programme Human Capital, for traineeship and apprenticeship projects to support with the legal subsidies (about 780/month/trainee or apprentice) the interested employers.
 The following projects are supporting young NEETs for traineeship and apprenticeship:

-- in 2018-2022, the project UNIT 2 RMD supports the trainship and apprenticeship of young NEETs in Bucharest and Ilfov region with 6 053 956 lei (about 1 270 000 Euro) and project UNIT 2 RMPD supports the trainship and internship of young NEETs in less developed regions with 38 629 300 lei (over 8 115 000 Euro)
+- in 2018-2022, the project UNIT 2 RMD supports the traineeship and apprenticeship of young NEETs in Bucharest and Ilfov region with over 6 million lei (about 1.27 million Euro) and project UNIT 2 RMPD supports the traineeship and internship of young NEETs in less developed regions with 38.63 million lei (over 8.12 million Euro)

-- since 2019, the project UNIT 5 RMD & RMPD supports the trainship and apprenticeship of young NEETs with about 76 million Euro
+- since 2019, the project UNIT 5 RMD & RMPD supports the traineeship and apprenticeship of young NEETs with about 76 million Euro

-Labour inspection is in charge with ensuring the quality of labour conditions for the trainees, apprentices and interns.
-Host organisations/emplyers need to do their own quality assurance and evaluation, but there are no information available on the evaluation of the quality of the training.
+The Labour inspection is in charge with ensuring the quality of labour conditions for the trainees, apprentices and interns.
+Host organisations/employers need to do their own quality assurance and evaluation, but there is no information available on the evaluation of the quality of the training.